Poor search functionality is a silent killer for many websites.

 Pricing: Free.

-Plus, it will also look for matches in the title, post content, excerpt, meta fields, authors, tags, and comments.
+The plugin will look for matches in the title, post content, excerpt, meta fields, authors, tags, and comments.
+You can also configure it to look into custom post types.

-Why we recommend Better Search: Better Search provides a good range of features for a free plugin, plus some unique functionality.
-In particular, their heatmap is an innovative way to encourage visitors to explore more search terms and content and may make this a stand-out plugin for some website owners.
+Why we recommend Better Search: For bloggers and content creators who want to actively engage their audience, Better Search is an excellent option.
+In particular, their heatmap is an innovative way to encourage visitors to explore more search terms and content.

 Pricing: Free.